ZhenkaiShou/alembic/_posts/2019-03-16-Asynchronous Implementation of Deep Q-Network.md

     for i in range(cluster.num_tasks("worker")):
       sess.run(queue.dequeue())
 elif job_name == "worker":
-  Insert codes that specifies the task of a worker.
+  # The logic part of a worker.
   ...

   # Execute the following code when a worker finished its job.